Faculty Guide For Student Accommodations

 - Problems with organization, development of ideas, and transition words

-- Inability to attend long lectures
+- Inability to pay attention during long lectures

 - Poor vocabulary and word recall

-- Problems with correct grammar
+- Problems with correctly using grammar

 - Inability to pronounce multisyllabic words